 Wuhloss!
-I had no idea I was putting my life on the line!
+I had no idea I was putting my life in danger!

 As for you, increasingly, you will be required to have leadership skills which you must use to add value to your business.
 To be sure that this is happening, you must be able to measure performance.
 In this way, you will attract and keep quality employees.

 And guess what?
-Coaching help with do all these things!
+Coaching can help with do all these things!

 What is coaching?

 Coaches do not manage tasks but facilitate the functioning of work teams.
-They should provide resources, remove barriers and facilitate the well-being of work teams to enable them to learn, solve problems and improve their effectiveness.
+They identify resources, remove barriers and facilitate the well-being of work teams to enable them to learn, solve problems and improve their effectiveness.

 Great coaching helps people to feel safe to experiment with new ideas and engage in continuous learning.
 It also helps employees deal with work-related emotional issues and support them as they cope with the demands of the learning process.